nipy/nibabel/doc/source/neuro_radio_conventions.rst

     array value for a given voxel coordinate.
 The relationship of the values on disk to the coordinate values in the array has no bearing on the fact that the voxel axes align to the output axes.
-In practice the terms RAS / neurological and LAS / radiogical as applied to voxel layout appear to refer exclusively to the situation where image arrays are stored in "Fortran array layout" on disk.
+In practice the terms RAS / neurological and LAS / radiological as applied to voxel layout appear to refer exclusively to the situation where image arrays are stored in "Fortran array layout" on disk.
 Imagine an image array of shape $(I, J, K)$ with values of length $v$.
 For an image of 64-bit floating point